 Fentanyl Facts and Statistics

-The risks of fentanyl use are well-publicized, but that doesn’t mean the true extent of the problem is understood.
+The harmful consequences of fentanyl use are well-publicized, but that doesn’t mean the true extent of the problem is understood.
 These fentanyl facts indicate exactly how dangerous the drug can be, as well as how shockingly prevalent it is among drug users across the country.

 Despite depictions in popular culture, touching trace amounts of fentanyl can’t cause an overdose.
 Nonetheless, fentanyl that’s accidentally ingested or inhaled can be dangerous.